- Where are your natural interests and tendencies pointing?

 Or it might be something that people need, but they don’t know they need it.
 They are not looking for it or typing in any searches for what you are offering.

-In this case, you may need to find a similar topic and then introduce the thing you know people could want once you have snagged them as readers.
+Find a similar topic and then introduce the topic you know people need after you have gained trust.

 Then I read a blog article by Jon Morrow listing the worst blogging niches to try to make into a business.